taicheukkin/london-bike-sharing-shares/README.md

 # london-bike-sharing-shares
-The dashboard help business make sense of the relationship between weather and sport, in order to allocate resource in specified weather condition or time to optimize the revenue effectively.
+The operational dashboard help business make sense of the relationship between weather and sport, in order to allocate resource in specified weather condition or time to optimize the revenue effectively.
 In detail, how the time and weather in determining the bike sharing shares between 2015 and 2017 was analyzed by Powerbi

 # data cleaning